 - Your nonprofit must:

-- Identify representative(s) to meet with Hack for the Community leads to scope projects for the hack-a-thon & day of service.
-Representative(s) must commit 3 full days (in addition to needed prep time) to engagement with volunteers.
+- Identify representative(s) to meet with Hack for the Community leads to scope projects for the hack-a-thon.
+Representative(s) must commit two full days (in addition to needed prep time) to engagement with volunteers.

 Through coaching calls, our coaches will help you refine your idea.
 Prior to the coaching call, we recommend that you work with your internal team to develop your proposal.

-Hack for the Community will start at 8:00 a.m. on Thursday, April 12 and continue unitl 7:00 p.m. on Friday, April 13.
+Hack for the Community 2020 will begin the morning of April 16 and wrap up the evening of April 17!
 Your team will identify its own schedule inside the 36 hour window, according to each team members needs and no one will stay overnight.
-All team volunteer and nonprofit participants are expected to participate on both April 12 & 13.
+All team volunteer and nonprofit participants are expected to participate on both of the established dates.

 We encourage you to use your personal laptop for this event.Please check with your employer before using your work laptop.

 The objective is to create a fun, collaborative environment where volunteers enjoy the process of giving back.
 Other hackathons have emerged in Nashville and we seek to reflect a similar approach and spirit.